-- 3.1 Documents and records required by OCWA's QEMS and their locations are listed in Appendix OP-05A Document and Records Control Locations. - 3.2 Internally developed QEMS documents and QEMS records (whenever possible) are generated electronically to ensure legibility and are identified through a header/title and issue date.
-Handwritten records must be legible and permanently rendered in ink or non-erasable marker. - 3.3 Controls for the Operational Plan include the use of authorized approval, alphanumeric procedure code, issue date, page numbers on every page, revision number and revision history.
+- 3.1 Documents and records required by OCWA's QEMS and their locations are listed in Appendix OP-05A Document and Records Control Locations. - 3.2 Internally developed QEMS documents and QEMS records (whenever possible) are generated electronically to ensure legibility and are identified through a header/title and revision date.
+Handwritten records must be legible and permanently rendered in ink or non-erasable marker. - 3.3 Controls for the Operational Plan include the use of an authorized approval and a header on every page that includes a title, alpha-numeric procedure code, revision date, revision number and page numbers.
+A revision history is also included at the end of each procedure.

-Authorized personnel for review and approval of this Operational Plan are:
+Authorized personnel responsible for the review and approval of this Operational Plan are: